ProfJust/common-sensors/README.md

-# This Fork contains a workaround to avoid the "cam_px" Error using the properties
+# Using Kinect-Sensor with the UR5 gives an Error "cam_px...."
-The namespace seems to be a problem, so I copied the properties to main-file
+This Fork contains a workaround to avoid the "cam_px" Error using the properties The namespace seems to be a problem, so I copied the properties to main-file